TeraBT/distributed-systems-project/README.md

 - The ***doc*** directory contains any media and textual information for planning and documenting the service
 - The ***iac*** directory contains the AWS CDK Stack defining AWS resources
 - The ***scripts*** directory contains miscellaneous helper scripts
-- The ***test*** directory contains unit and integration tests for both functional and infrastructure code
+- The ***tests*** directory contains unit and integration tests for both functional and infrastructure code

 # Installation and setup